 News and tips

 Halloween is on the 31st October and is an ancient tradition of scaring away the ghosts and ghouls.
 The American tradition of trick or treat has made it across the pond, and so you are likely to get a hoard of children from the neighbourhood dressed up, knocking at your house or flat door, begging for sweets and treats.
-So here are a few easy halloween student-friendly recipes you can make to appease these little devils, or flatmates if you prefer.
+So here are a few easy Halloween student-friendly recipes you can make in your flat to appease these little devils, or flatmates if you prefer.

 This one is for all you alchemists or chemistry students.
 Warning this can bubble over and will be very hot, so take extra care making this fun recipe!

 Prep: 5 min |Cook: 15 min | Extra time: 40 min

 Grease a 20x30cm tin with butter or oil.
 Line the bottom and sides with baking paper or parchment, leave the parchment above the sides of the tin up to about 5cm.
 Grease the parchment with a little butter or oil.

 Add the sugar, golden syrup, vanilla, and water to a deep, heavy-bottomed saucepan.
 Bring the mixture to the boil, but do not stir.
 Boil until it reaches the hard crack stage*. about 10 minutes.
 During boiling, if there are any sugar crystals collecting on the sides of the pan, brush the sides of the pan and push these down with a clean pastry brush dipped in water.

 Remove from heat and working quickly, add the bicarb, whisking to incorporate.
 The mixture will bubble when adding the bicarb, so mind the hot toffee.
 Immediately pour into the prepared tin.
 Let cool and set completely before touching.
 You can make out squares as it cools, or let it cool completely and then break into pieces and serve.
 Store at room temperature in an airtight container.